-Yeah, it makes a huge difference this person had in 30 seconds, more results than he have had in, you know, weeks or days.
+Yeah, it makes a huge difference this person had in 30 seconds, more results than he has had in, you know, weeks or days.
 I’m not sure how long he was in the rehabilitation ward with me but he just got massive results just in that 30 seconds and everyone was stunned.
-So it’s really amazing and hopefully the people around also caught on a little bit the physiotherapist there was there was a the other patients so I hope that that’s what happened.
+So it’s really amazing and hopefully, the people around also caught on a little bit the physiotherapist there were the other patients so I hope that that’s what happened.

 So part of this podcast is to get this type of information around and to get people like you who’s had the opposite side of that to tell your story because I tell my story and it’s great, but people need to hear from very various different methods.
 So how does somebody come to you to say, I want physical therapy do what is it that you do?
 How is it that people find you?

 Well, normally, you know, because you only get so many physical therapy visits.
 And I think sometimes physical therapists are also limited in what they can do.
 As a trainer, we can almost get closer.
 You know, if we want to spend more time with you we can we can talk more we get a little more personal, I think.
 Yeah.
-And being personal is it brings out more like alot like that.
-Well, this is allow my clients but he’s the example in the book.
+And being personal is it brings out more like a lot like that.
+Well, this is allowed by my clients but he’s the example in the book.

 So communicating with them and knowing like, what’s numb in the leg what’s going on?
-Sometimes we might talk 20 minutes before we can get into things.
+Sometimes we might talk for 20 minutes before we can get into things.
 And when therapy you can’t do that, and it’s almost like, I become like the second brain when you know, communicating.
 So we’re on the same path.
-What do you mean you can feel your finger now you couldn’t feel it yesterday that I’m like, Okay, let’s go do this now.
-And I kind of take my clients around with the body’s guiding you.
-And sometimes I think in therapy, they don’t, maybe sometimes their passions not there or they’re limited just because that’s how they are limited.
+What do you mean you can feel your finger now you couldn’t feel it yesterday and I’m like, Okay, let’s go do this now.
+And I kind of take my clients around with the body guiding them.
+And sometimes I think in therapy, they don’t, maybe sometimes their passions are not there or they’re limited just because that’s how they are limited.
 There’s the combo there.

 And he is it’s a liability issue.
-So they can’t really go here go uses balances get home anymore liability.
+So they can’t really go here go use balances get home any more liability.
 I don’t have that.
-So we have a different and like why does his therapist started coming to one of my Saturday morning classes that Gary was in and he goes, Oh, my God, he’s doing so good.
-And and I would talk about the brain and neurological system and he came back one day and he goes, I believe every everything you’re saying it’s making sense I see the results because it’s not my physical therapy books.
+So we have a different and like why does his therapist start coming to one of my Saturday morning classes that Gary was in and he goes, Oh, my God, he’s doing so good.
+And I would talk about the brain and neurological system and he came back one day and he goes, I believe everything you’re saying it’s making sense I see the results because it’s not my physical therapy books.

 So I think also, now I think it depends on the mindset individually.
-I mean, like there’s personal trainers that just do enough to get a test and then they don’t do anything more studying.
+I mean, there are personal trainers that just do enough to get a test and then they don’t do anything more studying.
 There may be physical therapists.
-Absent every education, every field, but you have to keep expanding out.
+Absent every education, every field, but you have to keep expanding.
 So if you became a therapist 10 years ago, and you haven’t furthered out with the new things on the brain and the neurological system and just the new studies, you may not be able to connect to a client, the way can help them.
 I’ve always been passionate about it.

 So for me, what was happening was there was a lot of downtime where I felt like I could be doing more, especially when I had energy.
 And I felt good about myself on that particular day or, you know, things were just going my way.
 And part of this message again, is I feel like is like, we need to take responsibility for our own healing as well so that when we’re not with Tracy, so that we’re not in physical therapy, we can, you know, do some things that are specific to us, that help us recover from a specific challenge a specific stroke or injury or whatever it is.